Main Team Members

 JULIE RUBIO | DIRECTOR, producer, writer

 Julie Rubio is an award-winning film producer, writer, director, and actor.
-She is the Director of Business for Women in Film SF Bay Area.
+She is the President of Women in Film SF Bay Area.
 Rubio launched East Meets West Productions in 2002 and her films have been featured in many domestic and international festivals including Los Angeles Film Festival, Mill Valley Film Festival, Cinequest, Miami International Film Festival, Napa Valley Film Festival, CAAMFest, San Francisco Latino Film Festival, World Film Festival of Bangkok, AFS American Center, Moscow, AFS Art Film Gallery, Yerevan, Armenia and many more.

 Rubio wrote, directed, and produced the feature film Too Perfect, distributed domestically through Amazon Prime and internationally through Osiris Entertainment.
 She wrote, directed, and produced the feature film Six Sex Scenes and a Murder, distributed through Apple TV.

 Other films Rubio produced include Soledad is Gone Forever for Haiku Films, Oakland B Mine commissioned by the Port of Oakland, the comedy Del Cielo (Of Heaven), and Everything is Temporary, as well as music videos for the rapper Kahleo.
-Julie Rubio has long been captivated by the paintings and the life of Tamara de Lempicka, and is excited to bring her story to the screen as the writer, producer, and director of the definitive documentary, Tamara.

 AMY HARRISON | CREATIVE producer, writer